Fort Smith Schools administrator to retire after nearly five decades of service

 "When she decided she was going to retire, she looked at me and she said, 'My last day will look just like my first,'" McDonald said.
 "And I just thought that was remarkable.
 You don't see that kind of work ethic and commitment and loyalty to an organization as what she continues to exhibit even at this point in her career."

-The School District announced this month that Lori Griffin, principal of Ballman Elementary School since 2013, will take Johns' place as director of elementary education.
+The district announced this month that Lori Griffin, principal of Ballman Elementary School since 2013, will take Johns' place as director of elementary education.
 The salary range for the position is $97,000 to $121,000 per year, according to Williams.

 Retirements